Animals at Centennial Farm

 In addition to pollinating, bees produce honey which is a great sweetener alternative in meals and drinks.

 Our animal landscapers are located on the berm around Pacific Amphitheatre from March through July and September through December.
 Most of the team will be at the farm in January, February and August.

-They are quite the sight at OC Fair & Event Center, a herd of 18 Angora goats chomping away at weeds while their trusty guards – miniature donkeys, a llama named Knitty and a Maremma livestock guard dog named Mossy – keep watch.
+They are quite the sight at OC Fair & Event Center, a herd of 18 Angora goats chomping away at weeds while their trusty guards – miniature donkey Herb, a miniature cow named Pongo, a llama named Knitty and Maremma livestock guard dogs – keep watch.